DarkStarStrix/QSolvers/Writerside/topics/starter-topic.md

     mutation_rate : float
         the mutation rate
     elite_size : int
-        the size of the elite population
-    population : list
-        a list of permutations representing the population fitness : list
+        the size of the elite population     : list a list of permutations representing the population fitness : list
         a list of fitness values for the population